‘We’re doing what he wants us to do,’ says soup kitchen volunteer at pope’s death

 “That was very special to me.
 He was the people’s pope,” she said.

-As the dining hall volunteers reflected on Pope Francis’ death, other parishioners did, too, by attending noon Mass at the Cathedral.
+As the dining hall volunteers reflected on Pope Francis’ death, others did, too, by attending noon Mass at the Cathedral.

 Father Joseph Graffis celebrated the Mass, telling the small congregation, “We gather with some sadness as well as some joy.
 What a great time to go be with the Lord.
 It was fitting. … He goes out into the crowd, waves at them, gives his blessing.
 What a way to go,” said Father Graffis.